apelegri/wechat-mini-program-wiki/README.md

   }
 }
 ```
 As you seen above the dynamic `data:` we want to pass to the view layer correspond to the data attribute from `Page()` function.
-Data binding use case is a single field information update.

 **Data binding syntax:**
 Data binding uses [Mustache syntax](https://mustache.github.io/mustache.5.html) (double braces) to **wrap variables.** This syntax is a logic less template engine analysis.
 In short it is very convenient and easy to use.

 WeChat offers lot of possibilities regarding [data binding usage](https://mp.weixin.qq.com/debug/wxadoc/dev/framework/view/wxml/data.html ).
-You have hands on component attributes, properties, strings operations, arithmetic operations, data path and array.
+You have the oportunity to use data binding on component attributes, properties, strings operations, arithmetic operations, data path and array.

 ### List rendering: wx:for
 The `wx:for` control property binds an array from your logical layer (.js file), loop through it and assign the data.